sicedia/spiderhub_ai_document_processor/reports/EU – LAC Digital Alliance.md

 - **Focus on Inclusivity and Digital Skills**: There is a strong commitment to closing digital gaps, promoting gender and racial equality, and enhancing digital literacy and skills, particularly for marginalized groups.

-- **Implementation Framework**: A structured approach to dialogue and collaboration involving various stakeholders, including governments, NGOs, and academia, to align digital policies and regulatory frameworks.
+- **Implementation Framework**: A structured approach to dialogue and collaboration involving various stakeholders, including governments, NGOs, and the private sector, to align digital policies and practices.

 - **Specific Initiatives for 2023**: Key projects include extending the BELLA fibre-optic cable, implementing a regional Copernicus Strategy, and establishing an EU-LAC Digital Accelerator to foster innovation and joint ventures.

-- **Annual Progress Review**: The Alliance will conduct annual assessments to evaluate progress and adapt strategies as necessary to ensure effective cooperation and development.
+- **Annual Progress Review**: The Alliance will conduct annual assessments to evaluate progress and adapt strategies as necessary.

 ## Practical Applications